-To supplement these established interdisciplinary majors, special programs that link two or more disciplines may be approved.
+To supplement these established interdisciplinary majors, ad hoc programs that link two or more disciplines may be approved.
 The student’s advisers (one from each of the relevant departments) and the departments concerned must review and approve the proposed program.

 Introductory courses that have no prerequisites are 100-level courses, 200-level courses are introductory courses that normally have some prerequisite, 300-level courses are intended for students with a background in the discipline, and 400-level courses are advanced courses with more than one prerequisite.

 For the most part, courses considered basic to the discipline of a department are given every year.
 In addition, departments expand their offerings by including work in other areas in a two- or three-year cycle.Degree Requirements

 To be eligible to receive the bachelor of arts degree from Reed College, students must fulfill eight basic requirements:

 - the physical education/community engagement/experiential learning requirement,

 - major departmental requirements,